SaberaTalukder/Chen_Institute_DataSAI_for_Neuroscience/07_14_22_day8_generative_modeling_and_MYOW/README.md

-# Generative Modeling and MYOW Day led by Eva Dyer and Mehdi Azabou
+# Representation Learning and MYOW Day led by Eva Dyer and Mehdi Azabou